Submissions

 Organization of manuscript

-The manuscript should contain the following information: Title; author(s); Author addresses, plus email addresses of the all authors, ORCID ® of the corresponding author; Abstract; Key words; Introduction; Experimental including materials and methods; Results and discussion; Conclusions; Acknowledgements (if any) and References.
+The manuscript should contain the following information: Title; author(s); Author addresses, plus email addresses of all authors, ORCID ® of the corresponding author; Abstract; Key words; Introduction; Experimental (including materials and methods); Results and discussion; Conclusions; Author contributions; Acknowledgements (including Funding support) and References.

-Title: should be informative and concise (no more than 2 lines) and describes the topic of the manuscript in terms understandable to a broad readership.
+Title: The title should accurately, clearly, and concisely reflect the emphasis and content of the paper.
 Non-standard acronyms or abbreviations should be avoided.
 Capitalize only the first word of the title

 Authors: contains names of all authors and their complete mailing and e-mail addresses.
 The name of the corresponding author should be marked with an asterisk (*).